mbushyeager05/mbushyeager05.github.io/README.md

 # Michael Bushyeager

-I work at the lego store in downtown Spokane.
+I'm currently a sophomore at Eastern Washington University.
+I currently work at the lego store in downtown Spokane.
 I have two dogs named Max and Ruby.
-I am a Visual Communictaion Design major.
+My major is Visual Communictaion Design.

 ## Major
-I am a Visual Communictaion Design major.
+ Visual Communictaion Design